 If a student has to devote any of their limited working memory to understanding that 3 and 7 equal 10 and that 7 multiplied by 7 is equal to 49, there is not enough left for the more complex elements of the problem itself.

 Problem solving skills are biologically primary knowledge (Ashman, 2022).
 However, the biologically secondary knowledge we need to call upon to solve these problems need to be taught and accessible from within the long term memory.
 Therefore, it is this mathematical knowledge which we focus on first.
 Without mastering these foundations, they cannot be used for more complex problem solving.

 In our Maths learning, we focus on cutting down on unnecessary information and we are explicit about what specific element of Maths we are teaching.
 We reduce the demand on working memory by focussing on a single element, such as number bonds, the part-whole model or multiplication.
 As students begin to master these concepts, they can be combined with other knowledge and used for more complex problem solving and reasoning.

 Some may advocate for ‘productive failure’, learning from the process of attempting the problem and requiring some support to get to the answer.
 However, research shows that it is far more effective to provide the student with everything they need as a worked model to complete the task.
 ‘While scaffolding, like all guidance for novices, is better than no scaffolding, the ultimate scaffold, providing learners with all the information needed including a complete problem solution - either prior to the task or just-in-time during the task - is better still’.
 (Sweller, Kirshner and Clark, 2007 as cited in Ashman, 2022).

-This means, it is perfectly good to show the video explanation to a student either before or during the solving of the problem.
+This means, it is perfectly good to show the explanation to a student either before or during the solving of the problem.
 This is more effective than providing scaffolding (limited help) during the process.

 Ashman, G. 2022 'A little guide for teachers: Cognitive Load Theory'.
 Crown UK